Read Now, Travel Later

 A little further down Cades Cove Loop Road are a couple of pull-offs on the right side with enough room for a couple of vehicles.
 It would be a five-minute walk back to the rustic cabins.

-Tipton Place is the location of the iconic cantilevered barn that is a popular photographic subject.
+Tipton Oliver House is the location of the iconic cantilevered barn that is a popular photographic subject.
 I’ve never been able to capture a photo, however, because each time I have visited I have found a photographer there with couples and families and brides capturing portraits.

 Across the road from the barn is the beautiful Tipton family home.
 The two-story home with a kitchen addition in the back is the biggest historic home in Cades Cove.
 There are a couple of smaller outbuildings surrounding the house.